Aurnobb-Tasneem/Aurnobb-Tasneem/README.md

 - 👋 Hi, I’m Tasneem Abduliah Aurnobb
-- 👀 I’m interested in learning new staff nd give them a reality through coding
+- 👀 I’m interested in learning new staff and give them a reality through coding
 - 🌱 I’m currently learning Javascripts and its frameworks
 - 📫 How to reach me ..
--  email- taurnobb@gmail.com
+-  Email- taurnobb@gmail.com
 -  Phone- +8801763466813
 -  Facebook- Facebook.com/aurnobb